 Coastal Carolina Community College

 In 1991, I began teaching kindergarten and preschool for the Department of Defense in Okinawa, Japan.
 Since returning to the United States in 1995, it has been my privilege to teach math at the middle school, high school, and university levels.
-This is my eleventh year at the Academy.
+This is my 12th year at the Academy.
 Getting to know students individually and working with them one on one is my favorite part of teaching in this setting.